Nasopharyngeal cancer organisations

 The British Association of Skin Camouflage

 The British Association of Skin Camouflage has detailed information about camouflage make up for people who need help to cover up scars and disfigurements after head and neck cancer surgery.
-It promotes, supports and furthers the remedial techniques of skin camouflage.
 It runs training courses for camouflage cosmeticians who offer consultations to people suffering from facial blemishes or disfigurements.

 Rarer Cancers Foundation